 Ben S. Pollock

-Ben is a writer and editor who also employs nearly two decades of web design in content management.
-In mid-2016 he joined the University of Arkansas College of Education and Health Professions as its webmaster, at its flagship campus in Fayetteville.
+Ben is a writer and editor who also employs two decades of web design in content management.
+In mid-2016 he joined the University of Arkansas College of Education and Health Professions as its web manager, at its flagship campus in Fayetteville.

 From 2012-2016, he was director of media for the National Society of Newspaper Columnists, having been its 2010-12 president.
 He currently is treasurer of the NSNC Education Foundation.
-Ben served as the 2014-15 interim assistant director of the University of Arkansas Center for Ethics in Journalism.
+Ben served as the 2014-15 interim assistant director of the University of Arkansas Center for Ethics in Journalism, during which he taught web design for journalists and supervised news writing labs.

 Until a fall 2012 layoff, he spent a decade as a news copy editor/page designer for the Northwest Arkansas Democrat-Gazette.